samar4saeedkhan/Airbnb-Dashboard/README.md

 Must begin with every sheet of tableau then in last come to sheet which present the dashboard:

-    1.Every sheet of tableau represent different stats.
+    1.Every sheet of tableau present different stats.

-    2.Each column holds the value for a particular category.
+    2.Each column of dataset holds the value for a particular category.

 The data below is an example of properly formatted data.